freemanlowell/keep_it_simple/README.md

     6 packets received by filter
     0 packets dropped by kernel

-Jackpot!
-We can see SNMP traffic on the loopback interface and whats more an older version (i.e. 1 or 2c) is being used to we can see the SNMP data - including the community in plain text!
+Yay!
+We can see SNMP requests and replies on the loopback interface!
+Looks like an older version (i.e. 1 or 2c) is being used to we can see the SNMP data - including the community in plain text!

 So let's recap what we now know;